How to Make Fire Cider

 How to use Fire Cider:

-Rosemary Gladstar recommends taking 1 teaspoon of fire cider a day during the winter to warm the body, boost the immune system, and enhance circulation.
+Rosemary Gladstar recommends taking 1 teaspoon of fire cider tonic a day during winter flu season to warm the body, boost the immune system, and enhance circulation.
 Take 2 tablespoons a day at the first sign of cold or flu, to help your body deal with it quickly.

 Add Fire Cider to salad dressings, put a teaspoon in a bowl of soup, or just take it right off the spoon.
 I actually like the taste, without the honey.
 Honey soothes a sore throat and cough though, so if you have a sore throat consider adding the honey.